Last Updated on August 17, 2022 by rudyooms

 After the decryption is successful it will reboot the device and will start the SafeOS phase.

-As showed earlier… The data is not removed and the hard drive is not being wiped!!
+As shown earlier… The data is not removed and the hard drive is not being wiped!!
 All of the data is just moved and just before the decryption kicks in, the data is deleted from that Windows.old folder.

 After the decryption is completed the device will reboot…..so what happens when we shut down the VM just after it finishes the decryption operation?
 Because when pulling the plug at that point we can make sure the device isn’t going to install stuff and maybe overwrite our sensitive data.
-Let’s attach the virtual hard disk to a different device and start some recovering.
+Let’s attach the virtual hard disk to a different device and start some recovery.
 It’s always nice to see these kinds of tools showing up in the Microsoft Store itself.